parthp2107/OpenMetadata/docs/features.md

 ### Discover Your Data

-OpenMetadata enables you to discover your data using a variety of strategies, including: keyword search, data associations (e.g., frequently joined tables, lineage), and complex queries.
+TESTING checking testing checking testing OpenMetadata enables you to discover your data using a variety of strategies, including: keyword search, data associations (e.g., frequently joined tables, lineage), and complex queries.
 Using OpenMetadata you can search across tables, topics, dashboards, pipelines, and services.
 The OpenMetadata standard and discovery UI provides for fine-grained and detailed metadata for assets and a their components (e.g., columns, charts), including support for complex data types such as arrays and structs.

 #### Keyword Search